What are trade unions or labor unions? What are the new reforms introduced in the labor domain?

-What are labour unions or trade unions?
+What are labor unions or trade unions?

-A trade union can be defined as an organised association of workers in a trade or profession, formed to further their rights and interests.
+A trade union can be defined as an organized association of workers in a trade or profession, formed to further their rights and interests.
 In India, Trade Unions in India are registered under the Trade Union Act (1926).

-Growth of labour unions in India: 6-phases
+Growth of labor unions in India: 6-phases

 After the setting up of textile and jute mills coupled with the laying of railways in the 1850s, worker atrocities started to come to light.